nazstephen/Sunshine-Box/README.md

 Github: is a code hosting platform for version control and collaboration.
 It allowed our team to work together on projects from anywhere.
 By editing our source code, we were easily able to push our code to our teammates, and pull their code in return.
 It proved to be the most functional way to complete a year-long project while not being in each other's presence due to the pandemic.

 # User Interface
-Customer Dashboard:
+Customer Dashboard
 ![Alt Text](unnamed.png)

-Update Account Info:
+Update Account Info
 ![Alt Text](1.png)

-Add Balance:
+Add Balance
 ![Alt Text](2.png)